Medicaid State Plan Amendments and Waiver Authority

 Eligibility criteria for LTSS should consider and appropriately measure the need for these services among people with physical impairments, mental impairments, and chronic illnesses.
 Determination of need should be based on measures of physical and mental functioning.
 Individuals should not have to meet medical criteria to be eligible for LTSS.

-Contracting specifications should be adopted to ensure that a wide range of organizations is able to compete for the opportunity to manage the integrated systems.
+Contracting specifications should be adopted to ensure that a wide range of organizations are able to compete for the opportunity to manage the integrated systems.
 The organizations could include nonprofit, public, and community-based organizations; entities experienced in the delivery of LTSS; and managed care plans.

 Outreach and education